rseah145/awesome-dots/README.md

 Copy .config folder to ~/

-Requires adi1090x rofi themes to be installed
+Radi1090x rofi themes is used

 Requires yay to be installed